calvintoes/IGME230/230-Project-1-Content.md

 ## V. Esthetics
 Graphics: abstract, colorful vectored, sleek design

 Sound: Songs that I have preset in the game

 ## VI.
 Gameplay
-*Players will use the keyboard keys "S,D,F, Spacebar, J, K, L" to hit the notes; mouse to navigate throughout the menus.

-*There will be a pop up showing the keys that will need to be used to play.
+There will be a pop up showing the keys that will need to be used to play.

+Players will use the keyboard keys "S,D,F, Spacebar, J, K, L" to hit the notes

+Mouse to navigate throughout the menus.

-*There will be different difficulties.
+There will be different difficulties.

+hit the notes when they reach the bottom.

-*Try to score as high as you can
+Try to score as high as you can

 ## VII.Screenshots